Strauss-Kahn, NYC hotel maid settle suit over alleged sexual assault

 The agreement ends Strauss-Kahn's legal woes in the United States, but he faces more court dates in France.

 The U.S. scandal erupted on May 14, 2011, when Diallo, 33, told police Strauss-Kahn attacked her at the Sofitel Hotel.
-She said he emerged naked from the bathroom of his $3,000 (1,866 pounds)-a-night suite and forced her to perform oral sex.
+She said he emerged naked from the bathroom of his $3,000-a-night suite and forced her to perform oral sex.

 The accusation led to a frantic scramble by New York police to arrest Strauss-Kahn as he sat aboard a jet at John F. Kennedy International Airport waiting to take off for France that night.